Thoongaa Vanam: Pre-production

 Kamal Haasan announced that his next project, a bilingual thriller titled Thoongaa Vanam in Tamil, would be directed by his former assistant Rajesh Selva and produced by himself.
 The film was initially titled as Ore Iravu, before going through a change of title.
-Kamal Haasan was very glad to be a part of the film and expressed his thanks to all who supported him in his career.
-He added that the film would be shot simultaneously and with the same cast and crew as Cheekati Rajyam in the Telugu language.
+Haasan added that the film would be shot simultaneously and with the same cast and crew as Cheekati Rajyam in the Telugu language.
 Sanu Varghese and Shan Mohammed were named as the cinematographer and editor, respectively, while Ghibran was recruited as the film's composer, working on the fourth successive Kamal Haasan film.
 Writer Suka was chosen to write the Tamil dialogues, while Abburi Ravi was assigned to work on the dialogues for the Telugu version.

 Kamal Haasan was reported to be play CK Dhiwakar, an Indian Revenue Service officer in Narcotics Control Bureau.
 Trisha and Prakash Raj were the first actors to be cast and reported to play the female lead and an important supporting role respectively.
 While Prakash Raj was said to portray a drug dealer named Vital Rao, Trisha's role was Mallika, a police officer.
-Initially, the makers were considering Bollywood actress Manisha Koirala to play Kamal's wife in the movie.
-But the crew later opted for Asha Sarath, after watching her films.
+In June 2015, Asha Sarath, was announced as part of the cast.
 Uma Riyaz Khan was signed for an "important role" and Kishore informed that had been selected for a "key role" in the film.
 In June 2015, it was reported that Madhu Shalini was part of the film and had starting filming, while Sampath Raj was also added to the cast.
 Sampath's character was revealed to be that of a local gangster called Pedha Babu.